wdporter/i-am-that-vuepress/51-be-indifferent-to-pain-and-pleasure/readme.md

 **Q:**&ensp;A little nearer, maybe.
 It is hard work, you know.

 **M:**&ensp;The Self is near and the way to it is easy.
-All that needs doïng is doïng nothing.
+All that needs doing is doing nothing.

 **Q:**&ensp;Yet I found my <span data-tippy-content="The practice which produces success, <em>siddhi</em>.">sadhana</span> very difficult.

 **M:**&ensp;Your *sadhana* is to *be*.
-The doïng happens.
+The doing happens.
 Just be watchful.
 Where is the difficulty in remembering that you are?
 Your *are* all the time.

-**Q:**&ensp;The sense of beïng is there all the time — no doubt.
+**Q:**&ensp;The sense of being is there all the time — no doubt.
 But the field of attention is often overrun by all sorts of mental events — emotions, images, ideas.
-The pure sense of beïng is usually crowded out.
+The pure sense of being is usually crowded out.

 **M:**&ensp;What is your procedure for clearing the mind of the unnecessary?
 What are your means, your tools for the purification of the mind?

 **Q:**&ensp;Basically, man is afraid.
 He is afraid of himself most.
-I feel I am like a man who is carrying a bomb that is goïng to explode.
+I feel I am like a man who is carrying a bomb that is going to explode.
 He cannot defuse it; he cannot throw it away.
 He is terribly frightened and is searching frantically for a solution which he cannot find.
 To me, liberation is getting rid of this bomb.
 I do not know much about the bomb.
 I only know that it comes from early childhood.
-I feel like the frightened child protesting passionately against not beïng loved.
-The child is craveïng for love and because he does not get it, he is afraid and angry.
+I feel like the frightened child protesting passionately against not being loved.
+The child is craving for love and because he does not get it, he is afraid and angry.
 Sometimes I feel like killing somebody or myself.
 This desire is so strong that I am constantly afraid.
 And I do not know how to get free from fear.

-You see, there is a difference between a Hindu mind and a Europeän mind.
+You see, there is a difference between a Hindu mind and a European mind.
 The Hindu mind is comparatively simple.
-The Europeän is a much more complex beïng.
+The European is a much more complex being.
-The Hindu is basically <span data-tippy-content="Beïng, existence, true essence.
+The Hindu is basically <span data-tippy-content="Being, existence, true essence.
 In <em>yoga</em> the quality of purity or goodness; <em>sattvic</em> — pure, true.">sattv</span>ic.
-He does not understand the Europeän’s restlessness, his tireless pursuit of what he thinks needs be done, his greater general knowledge.
+He does not understand the European’s restlessness, his tireless pursuit of what he thinks needs be done, his greater general knowledge.